• Home

 Scoring

-1.Each carrom man is worth 1 point.
+• Each carrom man is usually worth 1 point.

-2.The queen is worth 3 points but only if covered.
+• The queen is worth extra points if it is properly covered.

 Strategies

-1.Use controlled strikes to avoid fouls.
+• Use controlled strikes to reduce fouls.

-Benefits of playing Kairam
+Benefits of Playing Kairam

 Bharatiya Khel Program- An initiative by Indian Knowledge Systems (MoE)